 Husky’s Community Investment program supports charitable organizations in the regions where it operates.

-Husky works with municipal, First Nations and business leaders, as well as charitable organizations to identify community needs.
+Husky works with municipal, Indigenous and business leaders, as well as charitable organizations to identify community needs.
 The community investment program builds and strengthens meaningful relationships.

 Priority funding areas include education and training, health and wellness, and community building initiatives.